 I have an upcoming release.
 A single, an alternate version of a previously released title, “Side by Side (Guitar Version),” coming out on Friday, February 14, 2020.
 I thought it might be sweet to release on Valentine’s Day.

 It’s not your typical love song, but a song about unconditional love.
 An uplifting, soulful, inspirational song, written with loved ones in mind, about getting into the emotional trenches with someone, seeing through tough moments in their life.

-The single will be available for digital download and streaming on all the major platforms.This interview has been edited for length and clarity.
+The single will be available for digital download and streaming on all the major platforms.This interview has been edited.